Greek withdrawal from the eurozone: Political opinion

-The centre-right New Democracy party has accused the leftist SYRIZA of supporting withdrawal from the euro.
-However, SYRIZA's leader, Alexis Tsipras, has stated that Greece should not leave the eurozone and return to the drachma because "...we will have poor people, who have drachmas, and rich people, who will buy everything with euros."
+The centre-right New Democracy party accused the leftist SYRIZA of supporting withdrawal from the euro.
+SYRIZA's leader, Alexis Tsipras, gave contradictory statements stating that "the currency is not a fetish" and that SYRIZA will say "no" to the stay of the country in the eurozone if the price for the Greek people is too great"; a few days later, he said that Greece should not leave the eurozone and return to the drachma because "...we will have poor people, who have drachmas, and rich people, who will buy everything with euros."
 Past opinion polling had shown that generally most Greeks favored keeping the euro.

 Of all the political parties which won seats in the parliamentary election in May 2012, the Communist KKE expressed support for leaving both the euro and the European Union.
 However, its General Secretary, Dimitris Koutsoumpas, pondered: "The exit from the EU and the euro will be hazardous, a blind alley unless it is combined with a concrete plan, a programme for the economy and society, with a new organization of society, i.e. a socialist society with the socialization of the concentrated means of production, unilateral cancelation of the debt, working class and people's power."

-Golden Dawn is also staunchly Eurosceptic, opposing Greece's participation in the European Union and the eurozone.
+Golden Dawn was also staunchly Eurosceptic, opposing Greece's participation in the European Union and the eurozone.

-On 21 August 2015, 25 MPs from SYRIZA split from the party and formed Popular Unity, which fully supports leaving the euro.
+On 21 August 2015, 25 MPs from SYRIZA split from the party and formed Popular Unity, which fully supported leaving the euro.
 In the September 2015 Greek legislative election, the party won 2.8% of the popular vote, winning no seats.

-Both the Greek government and the EU favour Greece staying within the Euro and believe this to be possible.
-However, some commentators believe an exit is likely.
+Both the Greek government and the EU favoured Greece staying within the Euro and believed this to be possible.
+However, some commentators believed an exit was likely.
 In February 2015, the former head of the US Federal Reserve, Alan Greenspan, said "it is just a matter of time" for Greece to withdraw from the eurozone, and former United Kingdom Chancellor of the Exchequer Kenneth Clarke described it as inevitable.

 A leaked document revealed that, during informal discussions with one of the European leaders, then UK Prime Minister David Cameron suggested that Greece might be better off if it exited the eurozone.
 British officials declined to comment on the leaked document.